 Integrated building systems and technology courses investigate how buildings perform.
 History and theory courses place current work into dialogue with other times and places.
 Design studios build students' capacity to integrate ideas and envision new conditions supported by drawing and making courses.
 Media courses harness the power of digital and physical making, offering a visual language to communicate ideas.
 Liberal education employs the arts, humanities, and sciences to explore our place in the world.
 All students receive guidance in pursuit of concurrent practice experience in design firms, community projects, research, and independent projects.

-- Through practice experience and Architectural Experience Program (AXP) enrollment, students may be eligible to take their licensing examinations as soon as they graduate.
+- By engaging in professional practice and enrolling in NCARB's Architectural Experience Program (AXP), students may be eligible to take their licensing exams while they earn their degree.